A quick breakdown of mosquito backpack sprayers

 The tank capacity of backpack mosquito sprayers generally ranges from 2 – 5.5 gallons.
 Which size you need to buy will depend on a few different factors:

 - How much land do you have to treat?
-If you have several acres of land to spray, it’s best to choose a backpack sprayer with a large tank capacity.
-This can make treatment far more efficient as you can spray everything in one go, without having to stop and top up on insecticide!
+If you have several acres of land to spray, choosing a backpack sprayer with a large tank capacity is best.
+This can make treatment far more efficient as you can spray everything in one go without having to stop and top up on insecticide for fogger!
 People with orchards, vineyards, ranches, or any other large plots of land may, therefore, want to consider a fogger with a capacity of at least 4 gallons.

 If you only want to spray your backyard, however, a smaller tank size may suffice.
 Larger backpack sprayers can be very heavy when full; a discomfort that simply isn’t necessary if you have a relatively small plot of land to treat.

 - How much weight can you carry?
 Backpack sprayers can become very heavy when full, especially if you pick a model with a large tank capacity.
 A sprayer with a 4-gallon tank can weigh as much as 70 lb when full, which can be difficult to carry for extended periods of time.
 If this is something you may struggle with, choose a model with a smaller tank OR look for one with good weight distribution to make carrying the fogger easier.